woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

 Building an interactive application
 -----------------------------------

-Using the :ref:`Boundless SDK <webapps.sdk.dev>`, you can create a lightweight demo application that allows the user to draw geometries and execute the SplitPolygon and Intersection/Buffer processes as created above.
+Using the :ref:`Boundless SDK <webapps.sdk>`, you can create a lightweight demo application that allows the user to draw geometries and execute the SplitPolygon and Intersection/Buffer processes as created above.

 To create our custom application, we must first create a minimal :file:`app.js` file and a custom ``app_wpsdemo`` plugin in its own :file:`WPSDemo.js` file.
 These files will then be copied into a template application.